Photo: Debbie Wolfe

-Reinforce the door where the deadbolt goes into the frame.
-You can replace the screws in the strike plate with 3-inch screws.
+To reinforce the front door where the deadbolt goes into the door frame, you can replace the screws in the strike plate with 3-inch screws.
 You also can use a security bar or device to help increase the security on a door.

 Q. How can I make my apartment door more secure?

 A security bar that uses pressure or a door jammer can be added on an apartment door.
 Finding one of these that includes an alarm would also bolster security, as it would deter the intruder as well as alert you and even neighbors in the event of an attempted break-in.

 Q. Can I use door security bars on my windows?